Factbox: Key figures in South African President Ramaphosa's first cabinet

-(Reuters) - South Africa's President Cyril Ramaphosa reshuffled his cabinet on Monday after coming to power two weeks ago when scandal-plagued Jacob Zuma resigned under pressure from the ruling African National Congress.
+(Reuters) - South Africa's President Cyril Ramaphosa reshuffled his cabinet on Monday after coming to power two weeks ago when Jacob Zuma resigned under pressure from his party, the ruling African National Congress.

+Important changes include the return of ministers fired by Zuma, including Nhlanhla Nene and Pravin Gordhan, to economic posts.
+But although the 10 ministers axed included a number of close Zuma allies, a number were retained as Ramaphosa sought to keep the different factions of the ruling African National Congress in his cabinet.

 Below are details of some key ministers: